 - Preserving existing data when deleting unwanted data

-As you move through this course, it will now become clear the impact good database design can have on the overall robustness
+As you move through this course, it will now become clear how good database design can impact overall robustness.

 - speed and

 of a relational database.